udacity/cdond-c3-projectstarter/instructions/1-getting-started.md

 For your convenience, we have provided some CloudFormation templates that you can use throughout the deployment phase of your project.
 You can find those templates in [this folder](https://github.com/udacity/cdond-c3-projectstarter/tree/master/.circleci/files).

+### Intentionally Failing Jobs

+We left a scaffolded `config.yml` for you [here](https://github.com/udacity/cdond-c3-projectstarter/blob/master/.circleci/config.yml) to help you get started with CirlcCI's configuration.
+To call attention to unfinished jobs, we left some "non-zero error codes" (e.g. `exit 1`) for you to remove when you have finished implementing a job.

 ### Compiling/Running Locally (Optional)

 **PLEASE NOTE:** It is NOT necessary that you compile and run the project locally.
 The goal of this project is for you to show mastery in management of CI/CD systems, not React/NodeJS web applications.
 If you are experienced with React/NodeJS or don't mind an extra challenge, then be our guest!
 But, you can perfectly complete this project without compiling or running the code locally.